Support for Care-Experienced Students

 Who to contact

-Our Care Experienced Lead is Hannah Jones.
-Hannah will work with you to ensure that the academic team are able to support you in relation to succeeding on your course, taking your individual home circumstances into account e.g. reasonable adjustments around submission dates.
+Our Care Experienced lead is Hannah Jones.
+Hannah will work with you to ensure that the academic team are able to support you in relation to succeeding on your course, taking your individual home circumstances into account, e.g. reasonable submission around submission dates and signposting you to other relevant support whether that is inside or outside of the College.
+You can contact Hannah via Hannah.Jones@morleycollege.ac.uk or 07938 600726

 Meeting us during Induction Week